CALENDAR OF EVENTS:

 The International and European Tax Moot Court is a direct response to this challenge of globalization. the main goal is to allow students from around the world, specializing in taxation, to sharpen their skills of oral presentation and written argumentation in a competitive international environment.
 It is organized by the European Tax College Foundation, Leuven, Belgium.

-The Philip C. Jessup International Law Moot Court Competition is the world's largest moot court competition, with participants from over 550 law schools in more than 80 countries.
+Philip C. Jessup International Law Moot Court Competition is the world's largest moot court competition, with participants from over 550 law schools in more than 80 countries.
 The Competition takes place in March in Washington, D.C. and entails a simulation of a fictional dispute between countries before the International Court of Justice, the judicial organ of the United Nations.

-The Susan J. Ferrell Moot Court Competition is a competition that takes place in Miami, FL.
+Susan J. Ferrell Moot Court Competition is a competition that takes place in Miami, FL.
 It revolves around a simulated court proceeding, in which teams representing both sides of the argument prepare written pleadings with respect to a fictional problem of international human rights law and policy, and present their arguments in an oral argument before the International Court of Justice.

 International Criminal Law:

-The ICC Trial Competition takes place at The Hague in April.
+ICC Trial Competition takes place at The Hague in April.
 It is unique in its direct focus on ICC proceedings and international criminal law.
 The competition allows law students with a common interest in international criminal law to come together, meet other budding lawyers from around the world in an exciting and fun setting and to meet highly respected legal figures in international criminal law.

 International Human Rights Law: